-• DETACH PROXY CARD HERE IF YOU ARE NOT VOTING BY TELEPHONE OR INTERNET ▼ The Board of Directors recommends a vote "FOR" proposals A, B and C.

-The Board of Directors recommends a vote "FOR" proposals A, B and C.

-A. Election of Dire ectors

-FOR ALL WITHHOLD FOR ALL EXCEPTIONS

-Nominees: 01 - Steven R. Loranger, 02 - Curtis J. Crawford, 03 - Christina A. Gold, 04 - Ralph F. Hake, 05 - John J. Hamre, 06 - Raymond W. LeBoeuf, 07 - Frank T. MacInnis, 08 - Linda S. Sanford and 09 - Markos I. Tambakeras.
+> 6 DETACH PROXY CARD HERE IF YOU ARE NOT VOTING BY TELEPHONE OR INTERNET 6 sed envelo Votes must be indicated (x) in Black or Blue ink.
+The Board o f Directors recommends a vote "FOR" proposals A, B, and C. A. To elec ct all nine members of the Board of [Directors.
+B. To ratify the appointment of Deloitte & Touche L AGAINS T ABSTAIN FOR ALL 0 WITHHOLD FOR ALL 0 EXCEPTIONS 0 as ITT Industries' independent auditor for 2006 О O Nominees: 01 - Steven R. Loranger, 02 - Curtis J. Crawford, 03 - Christina A. Gold, 04 - Ralph F. Hake, ı F. Hake, C. To vote upon a proposal to amend ITT Industrie Inc.'s Restated Articles of Incorporation to char the Company's name to ITT Corporation.
+O 0 05 - John J. Hamre, 06 - Raymond W. LeBoeuf, 07 - Frank T. MacInnis, 08 - Linda S. Sanford and 09 - Markos I. Tambakeras.
+I/We plan to attend the Annual meeting (admission ticket attached) vote for any indiv ee's name in the ridual nominee, mark space provided If you agree to a Statements and electronically, p d Annual Rep orts 0 Exception s SCAN LINE (When signing as attorney, executor, administrator, truste one trustee, all should sign.) e or guardian, give full title.
+If more than Date Share Owner sign here Co-Owr ner sign here

-(INSTRUCTIONS: provided below.)
-To withhold autho ority to vote for any individual nominee, m ark the "Exceptions" bo ox and write that nominee's nam ne in the space

-Exceptions

-B. Ratification of appointment of Independent Auditors

-FOR AGAINST ABSTAIN

-FOR AGAINST ABSTAIN

-C. Approval of Amendment to the Restated Articles of Incorporation

-FOR AGAINST ABSTAIN

-n signing as attorney, executor, administrate full title.
-If more than one trustee, all should

-Share Owner sign here

-Co-O wner sign here